Johang727/CarDrivingSimulator2/README.md

 Car Driving Simulator started as a simple scratch project made in 2018 with zero knowledge of programming.

 It can be found here: https://scratch.mit.edu/projects/311364999

-It *is* kinda an unoptimized mess, each background is like 15 MB.
+- Note: CDS 1 *is* kinda an unoptimized mess, each background is like 15 MB.
 I made a change locally and fixed that, but have been too lazy to publish it on Scratch.

 ### How to run

-Clone the repo and run `sb3-repackage.py`
+Download the latest artifact from the [Actions](https://github.com/Johang727/CarDrivingSimulator2/actions) tab!
+- This should be a .zip named `sb3-output`
+    - Located in the .zip should be CarDrivingSimulator2.sb3

-Then, you can run the resulting sb3 in **TurboWarp Desktop**
+Then, you can run the resulting sb3 in [**TurboWarp**](https://turbowarp.org/)
 - Note: This cannot be run on scratch due to custom plugins
     - This can be run on Nitrowarp or whatever it's called, all TW plugins are compatible
         - I will not be testing a NW build though, so run at your own risk